610265158/tinymind_competition/README.md

 ## How to use

-#1.release the data into the dir
+#1.release the data to the current directory

-#2.python get_list.py --ratio 0.8 produce train.lst and val.lst
+#2.python get_list.py --ratio 0.8      //produce train.lst and val.lst

-#3.bash ./downmodel.sh download the pretrained model， (mxnet model zoo)
+#3.bash ./downmodel.sh                 //download the pretrained model， (mxnet model zoo)

-#4.bash ./train.sh
+#4.bash ./train.sh                     //start to train

 when it converged, chose a good one with high top-5 acc

 #python predict.py --epoch 4

 #
-a result 0.98+
+a result 0.98+ was got

 代码比较糙， :）

 #
 ## Update
-Some improvement were made.
+Some improvements were made.
 Now, 0.989+ for single model,

 Do as below: